ROOT-SGD: Sharp Nonasymptotics and Near-Optimal Asymptotics in a Single Algorithm: Main results

-\begin{assumption}[Finite variance at optimality] At the optimum $\thetastar$, all second moments of $\noise(\thetastar; \xi)$ exist; moreover, the quantity $\sigmastarsq \defn \Exs \vecnorm{\noise (\thetastar; \xi)}{2}^{2}$ is finite. \end{assumption} Note that we only assume a finite variance on the stochastic gradient at the global minimizer $\thetastar$.
+Note that we only assume a finite variance on the stochastic gradient at the global minimizer $\thetastar$.
 This is significantly weaker than the standard assumption of a globally bounded noise variance.
-See \cite{nguyen2019new,lei2020adaptivity} for a detailed discussion of this noise assumption.
+See \cite{nguyen2019new} and \cite{lei2020adaptivity} for a detailed discussion of this assumption on the noise.

-Third, we impose a mean-squared Lipschitz condition on the stochastic noise: \begin{assumption}[Lipschitz stochastic noise] The function $f(\cdot; \xi)$ is almost surely convex, twice continuously differentiable, and there is a finite constant $\sglip$ such that the associated noise term satisifes the bound
+Third, we impose a mean-squared Lipschitz condition on the stochastic noise:

+\begin{assumption}[Lipschitz stochastic noise] The noise function $\theta \mapsto \noise(\theta; \xi)$ in the associated stochastic gradients satisfies the bound

 \end{assumption}